itu-tid/lecture-notes/Lectures/usability_examples/1_status.md

 The system should always keep users informed about what is going on, through appropriate feedback within reasonable time.

-- related to the mental model of the user about the system
-- rule of thumb: if longer than 0.5s, show progress feedback
+Reporting progress heuristic: if waiting time is longer than 0.5s, show progress feedback.
+If longer than 5s show time estimation if possible.

 ## Counterexamples

-### Impossible to Guess Device Status
+###  Status Impossible to Guess

 Miele Dishwasher at ITU requires an analog sticker that employees are supposed to update to show the state!